Qiskit/qiskit/docs/contributing_to_qiskit.rst

 #.
 In the dialog box where you are asked why you want to join the Crowdin
    project, paste the URL of your PR.

-The Qiskit Localization team leads will review your request and give you access to the Crowdin project as quickly as we can!
+The administrators of the Crowdin project will review your request and give you access as quickly as they can.

 Building from Source
 ====================